MileHacker Logo

 Accessibility Information for Jabalpur

-Limited Infrastructure:Public spaces often lack accessible features.
+Limited Infrastructure:Public spaces often lack features for accessibility.

 Uneven Surfaces:Footpaths can be uneven, obstacles common.